raelgc/ubuntu_xboxdrv/README.md

 - Manage xboxdrv service on System suspend/resume;
 - Add support for user options at /etc/default/xboxdrv;
 - Start with support for 4 joysticks;
-- Add a "Joysticks" entry into System Settings panel;
+- Add a "Joysticks" entry into System Settings panel.
-- Display a notification on plug/unplug joystick;

 ## Install